myltik/azure-docs.ru-ru/articles/batch/batch-powershell-cmdlets-get-started.md

 <properties
-   pageTitle="Приступая к работе с модулем PowerShell пакетной службы Azure | Microsoft Azure" description="Краткое описание командлетов Azure PowerShell, используемых для управления пакетной службой Azure." services="batch" documentationCenter="" authors="dlepow"
+   pageTitle="Get started with Azure Batch PowerShell | Microsoft Azure" description="Get a quick introduction to the Azure PowerShell cmdlets you can use to manage the Azure Batch service" services="batch" documentationCenter="" authors="dlepow"